Climatedata.ca in the service of health

 Example 2: Ticks and Lyme disease

-The same mechanisms can be implemented to reduce cases of Lyme disease.
-A tick is active at temperatures as low as 0 degrees Celsius.
-With global warming comes an increase in the number of annual degree days above zero, with a minimum of 2,800-degree days above freezing required for tick survival².
+The same reflexes can be developed to reduce cases of Lyme disease.
+A tick can be active at temperatures as low as 0 degrees Celsius.
+With global warming comes an increase in the number of annual degree-days above zero, with a minimum of 2,800 degree-days above freezing required for tick survival².
 The range of tick activity in Ontario and Quebec has already increased considerably in recent years.

 ClimateData.ca uses the cumulative degree-days tallied during the summer season to create maps allowing for quick information visualization.

-This information could be used to determine the areas most likely to become terrains for tick survival in the future, where local health authorities should be on the lookout.
+This information could be used to assess which areas are likely to be, or may become, suitable for tick survival in the future.
+This is already helping to target areas where local health authorities are keeping a watchful eye.

 Figure 2 presents this climate indicator as estimated using 24 climate simulations from the BCCAQv2 database for 2041-2070.
 The user can identify regions of Canada that will have a high number of annual degree-days above 0 degrees Celsius (dark green) and therefore, regions where the threat of Lyme disease is likely to increase or even appear.